 Once a claim is filed, the workers’ compensation process at Wright State University is handled through the Office of General Counsel.
 A paralegal in the Office of General Counsel is available to answer any questions or concerns that any faculty or staff member, who has been injured while at work, may have.
 Employees may contact them at: https://www.wright.edu/about/office-of-general-counsel.

 If you have been injured, or become suddenly ill on the job, you must also report the injury or illness to Environmental Health and Safety by completing the Incident Report Form.
-You can access the form here or by contacting Environmental Health & Safety at 775-2215 or at ehs.wright@edu.
+Contact Environmental Health and Safety at 937-775-2215 or at email@example.com.